travetto/travetto/module/model-sql/README.md

 This module provides a [`SQL`]-based implementation of `ModelSource` for the [`Model`](https://github.com/travetto/travetto/tree/master/module/model) module.
 This source allows the `Model` module to read, write and query against `SQL` databases.
 In development mode, the `ModelSource` will also modify the database schema in real time to minimize impact to development.

+The schema generated will not generally map to existing tables as it is attempting to produce a document store like experience on top of a `SQL` database.
+Every table generated will have a `path_id` which determines it's location in the document hierarchy as well as sub tables will have a `parent_path_id` to associate records with the parent values.

 Out of the box, by installing the module, everything should be wired up by default.
 If you need to customize any aspect of the source or config, you can override and register it with the [`Dependency Injection`](https://github.com/travetto/travetto/tree/master/module/di) module.

 **Code: Wiring up the SQL Model Source**